-You know those days where everything goes wrong and you’re so tired you don’t know what direction’s up?
-They’re a lot more manageable when you know what you’re working towards.
+You know those days where everything feels like it’s going wrong and you’re so tired?
+Sometimes you don’t know what direction’s up?
+Those days are inevitable but they can also be a lot more manageable when you know what you’re working towards.

 Here’s 5 things that’ll help you survive—and make the most of!—your 40s and 50s.

 Brace yourself for the motivational platitudes… Life’s too short to do work you don’t enjoy.
 You’re never too old to start something new.
 It’s not too late!

 We spend too many hours working and commuting to be in a career that gives us the Sunday night dreads.
 Doing work we enjoy gives us the sense of purpose and energy we need to juggle our way through these years.
 And man, do we need all the energy we can get…

 This doesn’t mean you have to storm into your boss’s office yelling, “I QUIT” so you can start a surf school in Hawaii (Although, go for it!).
 Maybe you do need a whole new career, but perhaps you just need a new position within your company, or to tweak the one you have so you’re working on different projects.

 Bottom line, a more enjoyable career might be easier to get than you think.
 And it’s so worth it.

 2. Have extra cash on hand for emergencies